imbasimba/toasty/docs/overview.rst

 ==================

-The toasty_ module helps create these TOAST tile pyramids from astronomical FITS images.
+The toasty_ module helps create these TOAST tile pyramids from astronomical image data.
 There are essentially three problems that it tackles:

-1. Transforming FITS data from their native projection to the TOAST one.
+1. Transforming image data from their native projection to the TOAST one.
 2. Mapping scalar data values into RGB color images for user display.
 3. Downsampling the high-resolution TOAST map all the way down to the level-0 map.